tanc7/Research-Operations/OP-DIAMOND SHARK/DIAMONDSHARK_2.md

 "Page 76 of Grey Hat Python" by Justin Seitz

 Explains how to debug shellcode that is crashing, including a neat little python program on how to locate badchars.
+This requires the installation and use of python 2.7 on Windows in order to use the immunity debugger immlib library.

 # JDuck's Source Code (Python)
 https://github.com/jduck/cve-2015-1538-1